bazo/deployer/readme.md

 ## What is it

-Commander is a paas style deployment application(like pagodabox or appfog).
+Deployer is a paas style deployment application(like pagodabox or appfog).
 It is intended for deployment of web applications on private vps servers

 ## Features